Rosacea Treatment Harley Street London

 • Both men and women can be affected, though men may develop more severe symptoms

-Symptoms of Rosacea
+Symptoms of Rosacea on the face

 • Facial redness (usually across the cheeks, nose, forehead, or chin)

-• Visible small blood vessels (telangiectasia)
+• Visible small blood vessels also known as erythematotelangiectatic rosacea (ETR).

 • Eye symptoms (dryness, irritation, redness) – known as ocular rosacea